 In 2002, the school was notified that the Temple had been purchased by the founders of another charter school, University Academy, and they would have to move.
 In 2003, the school board purchased the former J.C.
 Nichols school building and moved another block west to 6903 Oak Street.
 Because of dramatic growth, in 2012, the school board purchased a second building, the former Ecole Longan, at 34th and Cherry, to house the kindergarten through 2nd grade classes.
 Ironically this building was the location where the original group of parents and educators first conceived the idea for a French immersion charter public school.

 After the successful completion of the $3.5 million Give to Grow Capital Campaign in 2014, a six‑classroom wing was built at the Cherry campus to accommodate the growing number of students.
 Approximately 450 kindergarten through 3rd grade students called Cherry home.
 The remaining 4th–8th grade students spent their time at the Oak campus.

 In 2017, the campaign to implement Académie Lafayette’s K-12 growth plan started with the first phase consisting of growing the K-8 program.
 The Armour building was purchased, raised $3.2 million from local and national philanthropic organizations, netted $1.8 million through new market tax credits and accepted an additional 66 kindergarteners and 34 first graders.
 The first three floors of the Armour building were renovated and opened for the middle school students’ first day of school August 15, 2018.
 The fourth and fifth levels are reserved for the future high school.

-Now, Académie Lafayette serves approximately 1088 students at three campuses: Cherry, kindergarten through third grade; Oak, kindergarten through second grade, and fourth grade through fifth grade; and Armour, sixth through eighth grade.
+Now, Académie Lafayette serves approximately 1088 students at three campuses: Cherry, kindergarten through third grade; Oak, kindergarten through fifth grade; and Armour, sixth through eighth grade.